jagdishthakur904/samsung-pd-training/README.md

 - **Fast (ff) Corners:**
   - **Process Variation (P):**
-    - The `ff_n40C_1v56` corner stands out with a WNS of 0.10, indicating a slightly suboptimal setup timing performance compared to other fast corners.
+    - The `ff_n40C_1v56` corner stands out with a WNS of 0.10, indicating a slightly best setup timing performance compared to other fast corners.
 This suggests that at -40°C, the process may not be as optimized for setup timing.
   - **Voltage (V):**
     - Both 1.65V and 1.95V exhibit zero WNS for fast corners, indicating robust performance in meeting setup timing requirements at both high and low voltages.
   - **Temperature (T):**